Cost of Attendance

 Student Loans

 For both Direct Unsubsidized Loans and Direct PLUS Loans, repayment is not required until six months after graduating, leaving school or dropping below half-time enrollment.
 However, interest starts accruing as soon as the funds are disbursed and continues to accrue throughout the student’s enrollment and the six-month grace period, with unpaid interest added to the loan balance.
 Interest rates reset for new federal student loans on July 1 each year and are fixed for the life of the loan.
-Students should bear in mind that origination fees will be charged for all federal student loans.
+Bear in mind that origination fees will be charged for all federal student loans.

 Financial Aid Disbursement